Frequently Asked Questions

 Visitation for Non Conservator Parents

 There is no set rule regarding a non-conservator parent’s access and visitation rights.
 A non-conservator is a non-parent (friend or relative) whom the court has appointed conservator of a child.
 Check with your attorney, if you have one, for more information.
-If you do not have an attorney, click here to get help finding an attorney, or call the Access and Visitation hotline toll free at 1 (866) 292-4636, Monday through Friday between 1 p.m. and 7 p.m., to have an attorney review the order with you over the phone.
+If you do not have an attorney, click here to get help finding an attorney, or call the Access and Visitation hotline toll free at 1 (866) 292-4636, Monday through Friday between 1 p.m. and 5 p.m.

 I am a non-conservator parent.
 Can I still be required to pay child support?
 Yes.
 The Texas Family Code states that a court can order a parent not appointed as a managing or a possessory conservator to perform “other parental duties,” including paying child support.